engineerscraft/hrms/README.md

    * Password: secret
    * Protocol: LDAPv3
    * Level: User + Password
+2. Users TEST/TEST, HUB1/HUB1, HUB2/HUB2, HUB10/HUB10, HUB42,HUB42 will be created.
+Here TEST is an ADMIN user and not an employee.
+HUB1 and HUB42 are SUPERVISOR, HUB10 is an HR, HUB2 is a normal EMPLOYEE.

 # Running the Servers
 1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`
 2. Open another terminal, go to the folder huac\trunk\hua-server and run the command `mvn spring-boot:run`